gargvishesh/druid/docs/multi-stage-query/index.md

     '[{"name": "timestamp", "type": "string"}, {"name": "page", "type": "string"}, {"name": "user", "type": "string"}]' )
 )
-PARTITIONED BY ALL TIME
+PARTITIONED BY DAY
 ```

 To run an INSERT query:

-1. Activate the Talaria engine by setting `talaria: true` as a [context parameter](#submit-a-query).
+1. Activate the multi-stage engine by setting `talaria: true` as a [context parameter](#context).
 2. Add `INSERT INTO <dataSource>` at the start of your query.
-3. [`PARTITIONED BY`](#partitioned-by) in the INSERT statement is necessary.
-For example, use `PARTITIONED BY DAY` for daily partitioning,
-   or `PARTITIONED BY ALL TIME` to skip time partitioning completely.
-See [`CLUSTERED BY`](#clustered-by) clause as well.
+3. Add a [`PARTITIONED BY`](#partitioned-by) clause to your INSERT statement.
+For example, use `PARTITIONED BY DAY` for daily partitioning, or `PARTITIONED BY ALL TIME` to skip time partitioning completely.
+4. Optionally, add a [`CLUSTERED BY`](#clustered-by) clause.
-4. If you want to replace data in an existing datasource, additionally set the `talariaReplaceTimeChunks` context parameter.
+5. Optionally, to replace data in an existing datasource, set the [`talariaReplaceTimeChunks`](#context) context parameter.

 There is no syntactic difference between creating a new datasource and
 inserting into an existing datasource.
 The `INSERT INTO <dataSource>` command
 works even if the datasource does not yet exist.

 All SELECT functionality is available for INSERT queries.
-However, keep in
+However, keep in mind that the multi-stage
-mind that Talaria does not yet implement all native Druid query features.
+query engine does not yet implement all native Druid query features.
 See
-[Known issues](#known-issues) for a list of functionality that is not yet
+[Known issues](#known-issues) for a list of functionality that is not yet implemented.
-implemented.

-For more examples, refer to the [Example queries](#example-queries) section.
+For examples, refer to the [Example queries](#example-queries) section.

 ### Primary timestamp